singhh5050/fixations/README.md

-# Minimalist People Grid

-A clean, minimalist website featuring a grid of people with individual profile pages.
+# Fixations Website

+A collection of people's fixations.

+Updated: March 3, 2023

 ## Structure